 A child is far more demanding of clarity and brevity in books than an adult, and yet a child is delightfully more tolerant of silliness.
 I love the challenge of expressing deep feelings with silliness and brevity.

-In three short chapters, Buster briefly overcomes his natural shyness, discovers his particular talent, and teams up with Phoebe to capture the garbage bandit.
-An OPPENHEIM GOLD AWARD book.
+Buster briefly overcomes his natural shyness and discovers his particular talent.
 Although easy to read, the subject matter of the stories is interesting to all ages.
 It has been in print since 1999 and is recommended by several websites on shyness.
+OPPENHEIM GOLD AWARD

 Illustrated by Lisze Bechtold